Highlights Of The Program

 15:50 - 16:15

-- Highlighting Sustainea's process of converting regeneratively grown corn into high-performance plant-based glycols
+- Outlining Sustainea's process of converting regeneratively grown corn into high-performance plant-based glycols

 - Showcasing plant-based glycols enabling low-carbon PET across packaging, textiles, and more

-- Quantifying emission reductions, stronger supply chains, and measurable circularity gains
+- Quantifying emissions reductions, supply chain improvements, and measurable circularity gains

 16:15 - 16:20